 The red eyed leaf frog is a fairly quiet creature during the day, much preferring to be active at night when quite often it will climb down from its high canopy down to the lower branches in the forest – doing this most often during the breeding season.

 During the breeding season, the male frog will wait until sunset, and then will call from his home high up in the trees.

 As he starts to descend, he will choose his breeding site which often is a small forest pool that has formed due to the rainy season.
 The males will wait near these pools and call to the females to let them know they are there.
 This call, the mating call, is different to the usual call of the male and this attracts the females and informs them that they are ready to breed.
 The males space themselves out near the breeding site and 3 to 9 feet away from the forest pools.

 The females, on hearing the call of the males, arrive and stop approaching the males just before reaching them.
-The Once the frogs are in amplexus, the female lowers down into the water where she proceeds to fill her bladder.
+Then, once the frogs are in amplexus, the female lowers down into the water where she proceeds to fill her bladder.
 The water is used to help produce the ‘jelly’ which will surround and protect her eggs.

 The female climbs back into the trees and finds a place to lay her eggs - during this time the male is still on her back, sometimes with his eyes closed, and just holds on.
 The females positions herself on the end of a leaf to face upwards and lays her eggs in a sort of soft stretched out mass and the male fertilizes the eggs.